Bureau of Indian Affairs

-Although these records primarily relate to administrative matters and the management of tribal and individual resources by the Federal government, many of these documents also contain information about individuals and families that are especially beneficial to genealogy research.
+Most American Indian-related records held by the NARA primarily relate to administrative matters and the management of tribal and individual resources by the Federal government.

-Each jurisdiction's records comprise various record series, usually arranged chronologically, alphabetically, numerically, or by subject.
+Each agency’s records includes various record series, usually arranged chronologically, alphabetically, numerically, or by subject.
 Research can require extensive time or repeat visits.
-Some records may have been microfilmed and digitized, but a large percentage has not been reproduced.
-For agency specific finding aids or research assistance, visit our Online Catalog or Contact Us.
+Some records have been microfilmed and/or digitized.
+For research assistance, visit our Online Catalog or Contact Us.

 Applications & Case Files

 |Learn about BIA records available for each state and its agencies, bands, and tribes.||Learn about records from BIA schools in each state.|